SierraQian/IST303-GroupC-Project/README.md

 	 - Implement user registration and login functionality (3 days)
 	 - Store user account information securely (2 days)

-2. As an admin user, I want to be able to choose the indicators shown on the page and define the method used to calculate the expected value, so that I can customize the economic calendar according to specific requirements.
-(Frontend: 1 week, Backend: 1 week)

-   Tasks:
-   - Frontend:
-	 - Design and implement a settings page for indicators (3 days)
-	 - Create a user interface for selecting indicators (2 days)
-	 - Implement user interface for defining calculation methods (2 days)

-   - Backend:
-	 - Develop a data model to store indicator settings (2 days)
-	 - Implement backend APIs for fetching available indicators (3 days)
-	 - Store and retrieve indicator settings from the database (2 days)

-3. As a trader, I want to have an account to log in and be able to edit my username and password, so that I can manage my account information securely.
+2. As a trader, I want to have an account to log in and be able to edit my username and password, so that I can manage my account information securely.

    Tasks:
    - Frontend: